 Personally, I love making lampredotto at home because I can prepare it as I want to, make the sauce extra spicy, and serve it with what I want (it tastes surprisingly good with some sautéed baked potatoes).

 Are you a fan of sandwiches?
-Then make sure to also check out our bocadillo recipe.
-It’s not as hearty as the lampredotto but it’s absolutely delicious!
+Then make sure to also check out our bocadillo recipe and our Portuguese bifana recipe.
+And if you’re looking for something as heavy and hearty as the lampredoto (if not even more), check out our francesinha recipe.

 Serving & Cooking Tips